 Fruit On The Bottom Yogurt: I love these little “Rounds” containers– I use them for snacks for my preschooler, and also in lunches for my oldest.
 They fit the perfect amount of yogurt and you can top it with fruit from the freezer or your own granola.
 We do this snack often.
 Add a drizzle of raw honey or pure maple syrup if your kids are used to the typical sweetness of commercial fruit on the bottom yogurt cups.

-Crackers with Guacamole or Hummus: I usually make these quick plantain crackers every weekend that work well for this – they are so crispy and delicious.
+Crackers with Guacamole or Hummus: I usually make these quick plantain crackers or simple GF crackers every weekend that work well for this – they are so crispy and delicious.
 But there is nothing wrong with getting a quality non-junky cracker from the store like the Mary’s Gone Crackers.
 My kids like this kid friendly guacamole, and I make hummus occasionally.
 I think store bought is fine too in a pinch by the way.

 Crispy Nuts or Seeds & Dried Fruit Trailmix: Do roasted pumpkin seeds or sunflower seeds if there is a nut allergy in the room.
 If nuts and seeds are not allowed in the room do coconut flakes or toasted coconut chips and dried fruit!

 Hard Boiled Egg & Cherry Tomatoes: You can keep a stash of hard boiled eggs for the week in the fridge to pull from quick.
 This is a favorite of both of my girls!

 Raw Cheese & Fruit: Some of our favorite fruits for quick packing snacks are orange slices, berries, and grapes.
 I like to peel oranges or cut anything that needs to be cut because usually snack time is pretty short and little ones don’t have much time to fuss with that.